-Experiment with different amounts of baking soda, washing up liquid and vinegar to find the perfect fizz!
+Experiment with different amounts of baking soda, washing-up liquid and vinegar to find the perfect fizz!

 This stretchy slime has a great texture and is very easy to make.
 It can be squished, stretched and poured and feels deliciously gloopy and slimy!

-First you need to soak the chia seeds look thick and slimy add a good dollop of PVA glue, and enough cornflour to make it thick and gloopy.
-For a drier slime add more cornflour.
+When the chia seeds look thick and slimy, add a dollop of PVA glue and enough cornflour to make the mixture thick and gloopy.
+For a drier slime, add more cornflour.

 Magic Colour Changing Potions